ADEBIYI Ezekiel, Professor

 - computational identification of functional modules in Plasmodium falciparum;

-- insecticides design and development.
+- insecticides design and development and recently

 Our works in progress were presented at the technical presentations of the 2012 World Malaria Day held at Covenant University: